-Upon logging in to your WPI account, if you have not done so already, you will be asked to set up the MFA feature.
-You will need to setup your MFA to access all resources that use Self-Service Password Reset, Microsoft Single Sign-On, including, but not limited to, Outlook, Canvas, OneDrive, and Zoom.
-You will need to complete the MFA Setup process within fourteen (14) days of first accessing your account.
+Upon logging in to your WPI account, if you have not done so already, you will be asked to set up MFA.
+It is required to access all resources that use Self-Service Password Reset or Microsoft Single Sign-On, including, but not limited to, Outlook, Canvas, OneDrive, and Zoom.
+You will need to complete MFA Setup within fourteen (14) days of first accessing your WPI account.

-Install the Microsoft Authenticator App.
-From there you can choose to get the app for iOS devices on the App Store or Android devices on Google Play.
+You will need your mobile device and a computer to configure the Microsoft Authenticator app.
+On your mobile device, click Install the Microsoft Authenticator App (Actions).
+Choose to get the app for iOS devices on the App Store or Android devices on Google Play.

 If prompted to allow notifications and/or access to the phone camera (needed to scan QR code), please click OK or Allow.

 On your mobile device: